 - B. The application and all supporting or supplemental materials filed with the superintendent shall be public records and shall be made available for inspection and copying at the office of the insurance division and the office of the applicant.
 Charges for copies provided by the insurance division or the applicant must be based upon actual costs not to exceed the prevailing community market rates for photocopying, or fifty cents (\$.50) per page, whichever is less. - C. The superintendent shall hold at least one public hearing on the proposed conversion.
-The number and location of public hearings held shall be based on the size of .126549.1 health care plan.
+The number and location of public hearings held shall be based on the size of .127907.1 the population and geographic area served by the nonprofit health care plan.
 At least twenty-one days prior to each public hearing, the superintendent shall provide written notice of the time and place of the hearing through publication in one or more newspapers of general circulation in the affected communities.
 The notice shall be published once per week for three consecutive weeks.
-In addition, the superintendent shall mail notice of the hearing to those persons referred to in Subsection A of this section. superintendent has the discretion to hold additional hearings.
+In addition, the superintendent shall mail notice of the hearing to those persons referred to in Subsection A of this section.
+The superintendent has the discretion to hold additional hearings.
 The superintendent shall notify the attorney general promptly of the scheduled hearing dates.
 At the hearing: